 Why should you follow safety precautions when charging batteries?

 Lead-acid batteries contain sulfuric acid and only trained and authorized personnel should handle them.
 When talking about lead-acid batteries, people usually call sulfuric acid "battery acid" or the "electrolyte".
-An electrolyte is general term used to describe a non-metallic substance like acids like sulfuric acid or salts that can conduct electricity when dissolved in water.
+An electrolyte is general term used to describe a non-metallic substance like sulfuric acid or salts that can conduct electricity when dissolved in water.

 Lead-acid batteries can produce explosive mixtures of hydrogen and oxygen gases when they are being charged.